 So what to do?
 There are a few things to try:

-You could also try to make your own bubble solution using a more eco-friendly dishwashing soap that doesn’t contain all those toxic chemicals in the first place.
-I tried making one with 1/4 cup Seventh Generation dish soap (ingredient list here), 3/4 cup water, and five drops of glycerin — from a recipe I found here.
+You could also try to make your own bubble solution using a more eco-friendly dishwashing soap.
+I tried making one with 1/4 cup Seventh Generation dish soap (Here's the ingredient list), 3/4 cup water, and five drops of glycerin — from a recipe from The Art of Simple.
 I poured it into an old bubble container I kept with the no-spill top and — voila — bubbles safe enough to eat!
 Of course, I’m not saying you should let your kids chug the bubbles instead of their water, but at least you can rest easier knowing that your child is having fun with a natural bubble solution rather than a chemical-filled one!
 Happy bubbling!